-David Giver currently serves as the Principal of the BCHA Middle School and previously held the position of Humanities Department Head of the BCHA Upper School, as well as serving in a myriad of roles at the Jewish High School of Connecticut.
+David Giver currently serves as the Principal of the BCHA Upper School and previously held the position of Principal of the BCHA Middle School, as well as serving in a myriad of roles at the Jewish High School of Connecticut.
 Before moving to Stamford, David taught courses in English, History, and Political Science at Georgia Southern University – Armstrong Campus in Savannah, Georgia.

 Mr. Giver holds a Master’s Degree in Public Administration from Norwich University and a Master’s Degree in Fine Arts – Creative Writing in Poetry from Goddard College.
 He also served for two years in the United States Navy.
 Recently, he received a Harvard Certificate in School Management and Leadership.
 He resides with his wife and children in Stamford.